mercmobily/ryver/README.md

 * `ryver src src/_site` is allowed (files in `src/_site` will not be considered part of the input)
 * Without any filtering instructions, files are simply copied over -- except the ones starting with `_` (underscore), which are ignored
 * The file `_info.yaml` is important in Ryver since it tells Ryver how what to do with files in that directory _as well as any nested directory_.
-* By having `filters: markup-markdown` in your `_info.yaml`, you are telling Ryver that any file with the extenion `.md` will need to be filtered as Markdown
+* By having `filters: markup-markdown` in your `_info.yaml`, you are telling Ryver that any file with the extenion `.md` will need to be filtered as Markdown and renamed to `.html`.

 ## The frontmatter